-Resignation of Morales, last of 'pink tide', polarizes Latin America
+Resignation of Morales, last of 'pink tide,' polarizes Latin America

 The OAS report said the October vote should be annulled after it had found “clear manipulations” of the voting system that called into question Morales’ win, with a lead of just over 10 points over main rival Carlos Mesa.

+Brazil’s government said it would back a democratic transition in neighboring Bolivia and dismissed leftists’ argument that a coup had occurred.

+“The massive electoral fraud attempt delegitimized Evo Morales, who had the right attitude and resigned in the face of popular outcry.
+Brazil will support a democratic and constitutional transition,” Brazilian Foreign Minister Ernesto Araujo said in a tweet.
-The Colombian Foreign Ministry called on Bolivian state institutions and political parties to work together to “guarantee a process of political transition.”

-In a statement, the Colombian foreign ministry said this would “ensure that Bolivian citizens can express themselves freely at the polls and choose a new government with full guarantees of their participation.”
+The Colombian Foreign Ministry also called on Bolivian state institutions and political parties to work together to “ensure that Bolivian citizens can express themselves freely at the polls.”
 It requested a meeting of the OAS’ permanent council to discuss the situation.

-Peru also called for the restoration of a “peaceful existence” in Bolivia.

-Morales became president in 2006, joining Chavez, Argentina’s Nestor Kirchner and Brazil’s Lula da Silva in a left-wing surge across the continent that refashioned state institutions and polarized domestic politics.
+Morales became president in 2006, joining Chavez, Argentina’s Nestor Kirchner and Brazil’s Luiz Inacio Lula da Silva in a left-wing surge across the continent that refashioned state institutions and polarized domestic politics.

 The end of a long commodities boom in Latin America saw some left-leaning governments replaced by conservative administrations.

-However, since last year, anger at corruption, inequality and poverty have pushed conservatives out in Mexico and Argentina, while fueling protests in recent weeks that forced Ecuador and Chile to water down liberal economic policies.
+However, since last year, anger at corruption, inequality and poverty has pushed conservatives out in Mexico and Argentina, while fueling protests in recent weeks that forced governments in Ecuador and Chile to water down liberal economic policies.

-Reporting by Angus Berwick in Caracas, Adam Jourdan in Buenos Aires, Marco Aquino in Lima, Sharay Angulo in Mexico City and Julia Symmes Cobb in Bogota; writing by Angus Berwick; editing by Paul Simao, Daniel Wallis, Richard Pullin
+Reporting by Angus Berwick in Caracas, Adam Jourdan in Buenos Aires, Marco Aquino in Lima, Sharay Angulo in Mexico City, Julia Symmes Cobb in Bogota, and Anthony Boadle in Brasilia; writing by Angus Berwick; Editing by Paul Simao, Daniel Wallis and Richard Pullin